How to keep Your camper cool- survive vanlife when it’s crazy HOT

 If you’re travelling with dogs, be sure to walk them early/ late in the day when the weather is cooler.

 For yourself, be sure to drink a lot more than usual and remember to wear sun protection!
+You can also get a portable ice maker to help keep your drinks cool in the heat of the summer.

 Do you have any other tips for enjoying vanlife when the weather is warm?
 Drop them in the comments below so we can all benefit?

-Want more tips for motorhome life?
+Want more tips for motorhoming?

 Here are some more ideas you might find useful: